RetroPie/RetroPie-Docs/docs/Overclocking.md

 #### Pi 3 Overclock Settings

-Under the impression that the default clock with this will be 1.2 GHZ
+Under the impression that the default clock with the Raspberry Pi 3 will be 1.2 GHZ

 I went ahead and SSH'd into my box and modified the following values into my `/boot/config.txt` file